 Ultimately whether a business can performantly predict its lead closing probability depends on multiple factors: data quantity, data quality, source data characteristics, and the amount of work put into achieving results.

 Unsurprisingly, the more sales and marketing data you have (from different sources(, the higher the chances of you being able to train a model for your business.

 A useful sidenote – the false negative and false positive dilemma (and how it manifests in sales and marketing)

 You can never build the perfect ML model to correctly predict every outcome.
 A question one has to ask when building a classifier model is whether to prefer false positives or false negatives.
 What does this mean (in the context of sales and marketing)?

-Let’s say you have 1000 potential leads, and 10 will surely become customers.
+Let’s say you have 1000 potential customers, and 10 will surely start paying.
 Now if your model A predicts that 1000 out of the 1000 will not become customers, the model is 99.9% accurate but has a 0% detection rate for positive matches.
 Model A is producing many false negatives.